jakewins/price-signals/README.md

 ## Scenarios

+To read the scenario, it may help to start in the main() function towards the bottom of it.

 ### 01: Two EV sessions, no coordination

 This scenario has two identical EV sessions start at hour 0 in the home.